 In all the years since placement, there was only one thing I would talk about wanting.
 I wanted to watch Little J graduate from high school.
 In 2018, her high school graduation was approaching and I knew I would never be a part of that moment.
 Then I received an email from her mother with a link.
 The link was for the live streaming of her high school graduation.
 I do not even think I read the rest of the email, I was beyond excited.
 I may not be there in person, but I got the one thing I always wanted.

 As I finally read all the details, I noticed the date of the event, June 7.
 That is my birthday.
 How did this monumental occasion happen to fall on my birthday?
-That day, I would be traveling home from a work event but nothing would keep me from watching her walk across the stage.
+That day, I would be traveling home from a work event, but nothing would keep me from watching her walk across the stage.
 When graduation time finally arrived, I was sitting on a plane in Chicago, waiting to take off for Cleveland.
 My boss sat next to me, peeking in to see updates.
 The flight would take less than an hour and I just hoped I would not miss her.

 We landed in Cleveland, grabbed our bags, took the shuttle to the car, and started heading home, all while I carried my cell phone with her graduation streaming.
 She still had not appeared.
 We had just over an hour of drive time.
 We were just over halfway home when they called her name.
 I watched as this beautiful young woman walked across the stage.
-Tears streaming down my cheeks, my boss crying, texts coming in from my family as they were watching from their homes.
+Tears streaming down my cheeks, my boss was crying too, and texts started coming in from my family as they were watching from their homes.
 It was such a special moment and I am forever grateful I was included in it.

 There are two more things you are never prepared for in adoption… lasting trauma and reunion.
 I always thought I was handling adoption great until I had an unexpected loss around Christmas 2017.
 Facing the loss of someone else who was so close to me made me face the fact I had been closing myself off to feelings and emotions for years.
 Those closest to me would joke about my cold heart when in reality, it was my way of protecting myself from further loss and hurt.
 Making adult decisions at such a young age really does create lasting trauma.